 JOHN LAL: Absolutely not.
-Obviously, online is Cyber Monday, which is the Monday right after that, and the shopping season for Brick & Mortar runs right until the day before Christmas.
+Obviously, online is Cyber Monday, which is the Monday right after that, and the holiday shopping season for Brick and Mortar runs right until the day before Christmas.
 And, in fact, you’re probably not too surprised to hear this, but if you go to any shopping mall the day before Christmas, you will see a disproportionate amount of men relative to women.
-It’s a statistical…
+It’s statistical…

 JOHN LAL: Generally, you’ll find the best deals online, relative to Brick & Mortar, for sure.
-But you don’t have to worry about being there on that very specific date like Black Friday, at the store, because very often, the best deals at the store, that’s available only limited quantity.
+But you don’t have to worry about being there on that very specific date like Black Friday, at the store, because very often, the best deals at the store, that’s available only in limited quantity.
 And, it may and may not be an item that you want or care about.
 It’s just something to get people in the door.
 And, you may end up spending an hour between driving, waiting in line, to get this thing.
 So, it is just a reminder to think carefully.
-If it is something really attractive, what is the cost, the true cost, all that time and hassle of getting this item.
+If it is something really attractive, what is the cost, the true cost, all that time and hassle of getting this item?

-HANK COLEMAN: How big is the role of free shipping going to play this holiday season?
+HANK COLEMAN: How big is the role of free shipping going to play this holiday shopping season?
 You know, Wal-Mart just came out and said that they’re going to offer free shipping on about 99% of all of their items online for orders over $50.
 Last year, they were only offering free shipping on about 15% of the stuff that they carried.
-Is free shipping… I mean, obviously it’s a favorite of consumers, but is it going to be a big factor this holiday season?
+Is free shipping… I mean, obviously, it’s a favorite of consumers, but is it going to be a big factor this holiday shopping season?

 JOHN LAL: Yeah.
 Historically, that has been one of the resistance points for consumers moving from shopping in the Brick & Mortar to the online world.
 It’s because when they see the $8 or $10 shipping charge.
 Assuming they’re not getting free shipping, if they see that, that makes them hesitate.
 So, for retailers, offering free shipping is a great way to remove that last barrier before purchase.